 The definition of the Prophet is found in many verses of the Quran while God has also exactly described the function of “Prophet” and “Messenger” to understand the difference between these two terms as found in the following verse:

-This verse has not only exactly described the function of the prophet and the messenger but also there is a prophecy in it to send a messenger after delivering all the scriptures.
-However, the confirmation of the prophecy as well as an assurance for us to eliminate any doubt from our hearts about Muhammad not to be the prophesied messenger has reflected in the following verse as well:
+This verse has not only exactly described the function of the prophet and the messenger but also is a confirmation of a covenant placed in every scripture that a messenger will come after delivering all the scriptures.
+However, this covenant has been placed in the Quran given to Muhammad indicating that it has has been placed in the scripture given to Noah, Abraham, Moses and Jesus as reflected in the following verse:

-[33:7] And we took from the prophets their covenant, and from you (Muhammad), and from Noah, Abraham, Moses, and Jesus the son of Mary.
-And we took from them a solemn covenant.
+[33:7] And when we have taken their covenant from the prophets, and from you (Muhammad), and from Noah, Abraham, Moses, and Jesus, son of Mary.
+And we have taken a solemn covenant from them.

-According to the verse, 3:81, the Prophet delivers the scripture while the Messenger is commissioned by God to deliver other form of message, but for sure he does not bring a scripture.
-However, since both the prophet and the messenger deliver God’s message, every “Prophet” is a messenger but not every “Messenger” is a prophet.
+According to the verse, 3:81, the prophet delivers the scripture while the messenger is commissioned by God to deliver other form of message, but for sure he does not bring a scripture.
+Since both the prophet and the messenger deliver God’s message, every “prophet” is a messenger but not every “messenger” is a prophet.
 It is noteworthy that it is not logical that God will give a scripture to a prophet, then ask him to keep it exclusively for himself, as claimed by some Muslim scholars referring to the following verses (2:42, 2:146, 2:159):

 [2:42] And do not confound the truth with falsehood, nor keep the truth secret while you know.

 [2:146] Those to whom We have given the scripture know it as they know their own children; and a group of them hides the truth while they know.

 [2:159] Surely, those who conceal what we have sent down to them which was clear, and the guidance, after God Had made it clear in the scripture; these will be cursed by God and be cursed by those who curse.